BSN-Asumiko/LibraryProject/README.md

 ## How to run the tests

-Having the 'Extension Pack for Java' extension in VSC, and Maven installed, write to console 'mvn test'
+Having the 'Extension Pack for Java' extension in VSC, and Maven installed,  click the laboratory symbol and the play button

 ## Integrants